vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

 ````

    How to tell if the IM expression has actually been populated?
 There is another view, V$IM_IMECOL_CU that shows the columns populated and number of IMEUs they occupy.
+   To drop expressions, DBMS_INMEMORY_ADMIN.IME_DROP_ALL_EXPRESSIONS procedure drops all SYS_IME expression virtual columns in the database.
+The DBMS_INMEMORY.IME_DROP_EXPRESSIONS procedure drops a specified set of SYS_IME virtual columns from a table.

 ## Step 6: In-Memory Optimized Arithmetic